teksi/wastewater/docs/en/user-guide/How-To/index.rst

 7. Choose the QGIS standard **Add Point Feature** button and click anyware near to the wastewater_structure

+.. hint:: Because an overflow itself has no geometry, the place you click has no meaning.
+The geometry will be defined be the linked from- and to-wastewater nodes, see point 9

 The overflow Feature Attributes window opens.

 8. Enter an identifier and choose the overflow_type.

-9. Define the two wastewater nodes of the overflow (fk_wastewater_node = from node, fk_overflow_to = to node) by selecting them on the map with the tool.
+9. Define the two wastewater nodes of the overflow (fk_wastewater_node = from node, fk_overflow_to = to node) by selecting them on the map with the **map identification**-tool.

 The attributes in the upper hydraulic section must be filled in, they will be transferred to MikeUrban/+.